 Child Disability Allowance information Ministry of Social Development website»

-The Child Disability Allowance is $46.49 a week (as at 1 April 2015) for each child who qualifies.
+The Child Disability Allowance is $47.64 a week for each child who qualifies (as at June 2018) for each child who qualifies.
 This is a set amount and doesn’t depend on your income or costs.
 This allowance is paid into your bank account every two weeks and is paid separately from any other assistance you may get.
 In most cases, it won’t affect any other assistance you may get.

 To apply for this allowance contact Work and Income on 0800 559 009.